Last updated: 21 9 2021

 Swedish authorities can help you find your family if you have arrived in Sweden without them.
 If your parents or other family members are in safety in another country, you can get help to travel there.

-If your parents are not in safety in another country they may be granted residence permits in Sweden.
-For that to happen you must have been granted a temporary residence permit as a person eligible for protection.
-In some cases this may also apply for you if you have been granted a residence permit for humanitarian reasons.
+If your parents are not safe in another country, they are eligible for residence permits in Sweden, provided that you have a residence permit as a refugee or a person with subsidiary protection status.
+In some cases, they may also be eligible if you have been granted a residence permit for humanitarian reasons.

 What is family reunification?

-Family reunification means that a family that has been split up can apply to be allowed to live together in Sweden with the person who has been granted a permanent residence permit or a three-year residence permit as a refugee.
+Family reunification means that a family which has been split up can apply for permission to move to Sweden in order to live together with the family member who has been granted a residence permit.

 Who is entitled to family reunification?